Security & Pen Tests

 • One of the 150 certificate authorities is compromised and their certificate not immediately revoked by an OS update.

-• Developers analyzing the app in a hostile environment (though they can just recompile the app without certificate pinning).
+• Developers analyzing the app’s traffic in a hostile environment (though they can just recompile the app without certificate pinning).

-• Requires considerably organizational overhead, as you need to keep certificates up to date.
+• Requires considerably organizational overhead, as you need to keep certificates up to date through regular app updates.

 • Old apps will be broken and you will get negative reviews, unless the app has a force-update mechanism.